 Intangible assets are included in Other assets in the Consolidated Statement of Financial Condition.
-The following table presents the gross carrying amount, changes in carrying amount, net carrying amount and weighted average amortization period of identifiable intangible assets at November 30, 2021 (in thousands):
+The following table presents the gross carrying amount, changes in carrying amount, net carrying amount and weighted average amortization period of identifiable intangible assets at November 30, 2023 (in thousands):

-G ross cost Iı mpairment losses Accumulated amortization N et carrying amount Weighted average remaining lives (years) Customer relationships \$ 115,188 \$ \$ (75,281) \$ 39,907 9.1 Trade name 100,238 (25,060) 75,178 26.3 Exchange and clearing organization membership interests and registrations 3,516 (39) 3,477 N/A e e e e e e e e e e e e e e e e e e e 1 N /A Total \$ 218,942 \$ (39) \$ (100,341) \$ 118,562
+G Impairment Accumulated Net carrying cross cost losses amortization amount Weighted average remaining lives (years) Customer relationships \$ 115,188 \$ \$ (84,563) \$ 30,625 7.3 Trademarks and trade names 100,238 (30,787) 69,451 24.3 Exchange and clearing organization membership interests and 3,477 (8) 3,469 N/A Total \$ 218,903 \$ (8) \$ (115,350) \$ 103,545

-The Company performed its annual impairment testing of intangible assets with an indefinite useful life, which consists of exchange and clearing organization membership interests and registrations, at August 1, 2021.
+The Company performed its annual impairment testing of intangible assets with an indefinite useful life, which consists of exchange and clearing organization membership interests and registrations, at August 1, 2023.
 The Company elected to perform quantitative assessments of membership interests and registrations that have available quoted sales prices as well as certain other membership interests and registrations that have declined in utilization and qualitative assessments were performed on the remainder of the indefinite-life intangible assets.
-In applying the quantitative assessments, the Company recognized impairment losses on certain exchange membership interests and registrations.
 With regard to the qualitative assessments of the remaining indefinite-life intangible assets, based on the Company's assessment of market conditions, the utilization of the assets and the replacement costs associated with the assets, the Company has concluded that it is not more likely than not that the intangible assets are impaired.

-NOTES TO CONSOLIDATED STATEMENT OF FINANCIAL CONDITION - CONTINUED NOVEMBER 30, 2021
+NOTES TO CONSOLIDATED STATEMENT OF FINANCIAL CONDITION - CONTINUED NOVEMBER 30, 2023